 The utility estimates the increase will raise $2.6 million a year more than current rates.
 Home customers would pay about $24 more annually under the new rate structure, though commercial and large industrial natural gas users will not see an increase.
 Some large natural gas users will realize a decrease in rates, including the Minot Air Force Base, which will see a 1.6 percent rate reduction, a savings of about $40,000 annually.

 MDU originally sought a 3.4 percent overall rate increase, which would have raised $4.3 million annually, or about $3.50 a month for an average residential customer.
 The utility reached a settlement with interveners in the case, including AARP North Dakota, which agreed to the 2 percent rate hike but wanted the increase spread among all ratepayers.

-Nicole Kivisto, MDU's president and CEO, told the three-member regulatory panel that the company conducted a study that found residential customers are subsidized by larger ratepayers.
+MDU has told the three-member, all-Republican regulatory panel that the company conducted a study that found residential customers are subsidized by industrial and commercial users.

 About 85 percent of MDU's customers are residential, the company said.

-North Dakota, the nation's No. 2 oil producer behind Texas, produces about 1.2 million barrels daily.
+North Dakota, the nation's No. 2 oil producer behind Texas, produces about 1.1 million barrels daily.
 The state also produces a record 1.6 million cubic feet of natural gas daily that comes when an oil well is drilled.
 Several companies have invested more than $11 billion to capture and use natural gas in the past eight years, industry officials say.

-MDU projects its natural gas investment in the state will be $212 million by year end, a 15 percent increase from 2014.
+MDU said its natural gas investment in the state will be $212 million by year's end, a 15 percent increase from 2014.

 The utility is a subsidiary of MDU Resources Group Inc. of Bismarck, whose holdings include natural gas pipelines, electric and gas utilities, and production of oil, gas and construction materials.